Big Brothers

 with children who can climb in our warm beds

-and snuggle when the lightening strikes
+and snuggle when the lightning strikes,

 the thunder booms.